-Section 22.0 provides a completed copy of the document, specific to Paediatric First Aid, demonstrating how APEXi are a diligent and responsible provider, meeting these legal requirements.
+Section 22.0 provides a completed copy of the document, demonstrating how APEXi are a diligent and responsible provider, meeting these legal requirements.

 6.0 Recognition of Prior Learning

 There is no recognition of prior learning associated with this qualification.